opea-project/docs/community/rfcs/24-10-02-GenAIExamples-xxx-Image_and_Audio_Support_in_MultimodalQnA.md

 ## Alternatives Considered

 The following alternatives can be considered:
-* Instead of having the embedding microservice use the ASR microservice, it could directly use the whisper model (similar to how the multimodal data prep uses the whisper model to transcribe video audio).
-Using the whisper model directly instead of going through ASR would reduce the number of running containers/services.
+* In order to use the ASR microservice would add 2 more containers (`opea/asr` and `opea/whisper`/`opea/whisper-gaudi`) to the `compose.yaml` file, and when using Gaudi, the whipser service container would use 1 HPU.
+Instead of having the embedding microservice use ASR, it could directly use the whisper model (similar to how the multimodal data prep uses the whisper model to transcribe video audio).
+However, using the whisper model directly from a container running on CPU (like the embedding service or data prep) means that we aren't getting the performance benefits of Gaudi when converting speech-to-text with the whisper model.
 * In data prep, we could have separate endpoints for different type of media.
 For example, instead of having `/v1/ingest_with_text`, we could break that out into `/v1/videos_with_transcript` and `/v1/images_with_text` separately.